wiresjs/wires.js/README.md

 ## Arrays

-Wires has an $array object that serves as a rest service.
+Wires has an $array object that provides necessary methods.
 Any array passed to the template will be converted.
 However it's more clear if you do it yourself.
-REST configuration is optional.
+You can attach REST configuration if you need one.

 ```js
 var user1 = {name : "user1"}